THE RED WAGON

 And when the altar call came…

-Who better to call me in
+who better to call me forward

 than Billy Graham himself.